MikeSchulenberg/TemperatureConverter2.0/README.md

 - TemperatureConverter2.0.jar

 #### Installation
 Unzip the contents of TemperatureConverter2.0.zip into their own directory.
-Installation of the JRE (Java Runtime Environment) is also required on the target machine.
+Installation of the JRE (Java Runtime Environment) is also required.

 ## Using the Program
 The program interface has 3 parts: